Does an Order of Protection Go on Your Record in All 50 States?

 Does a Restraining Order Go on Your Record?

-When asking, does a restraining order go on your record, the answer is fairly simple.
+When asking, does a restraining order appear on your record, the answer is fairly simple.
 A restraining order that was filed in civil or family court will rarely show up on the individual’s record due to civil and family court records usually being sealed.

 However, restraining or protective orders that were filed in a criminal court will show up on an individual’s criminal record and will be publicly accessible.